 Skip to content

-And these are births of the builders of Rest, Name, Warm,356 and Opened.
-And builders are being born to-themselves of a back-one of the Flow.
+And a mighty one of births of the sons of Rest, Name, Warm, and Opened.
+And sons are being born to themselves behind the Flow.

 LITV Translation: